 In this article, we’ll speak about what YouTube end screens and cards are, and how you can incorporate them into your videos.

 YouTube end screens and end cards are clickable boxes that you can add to the last 20 seconds of your videos.
 They prompt the viewers to take a specific action: watch a video, subscribe to a channel, click on a playlist, etc. Think of them as call-to-action add-ons to your video.

 In case you are looking to increase viewership and enlarge your subscriber base, end screens can become a powerful addition to your video marketing toolbox.
 Appearing at the end of the videos, they are seen by the viewers who are already engaged with the video (otherwise they wouldn’t watch it till the end!)
 This increases the chance of them taking action, thus boosting viewership or directing traffic to your channel.

 Depending on your goal, end screens and cards offer different elements that you can use to persuade your viewer to take the desired action.

-Now, let's look at how you can add a YouTube end screen to your video.
-There are two ways to do this: adding an end screen when uploading the video, and adding an end screen to an existing video.
-Let's take a look at both of them separately.
+Now, let’s look at how you can add an end screen to your video.
+There are two ways on YouTube to do this: adding an end screen when uploading the video and adding an end screen to an existing video.
+Let’s take a look at both of them separately.